 How to use hibiscus tea for beauty.

-I spoke with Jen Steen, NYC–based esthetician and founder of The Whole Hive, about how we can use this powerful plant for upping our natural beauty routine.
+I spoke with NYC–based esthetician Jen Steen about how we can use this powerful plant for upping our natural beauty routine.
 She explained the science: "Free radical damage from stress, pollution, and poor diet choices are huge factors in premature aging and overall skin quality.
 Hibiscus tea is full of antioxidants that combat free radicals, to keep a youthful appearance."
 I’ll drink to that.

 Then Steen shared one of her favorite beauty efficiency hacks: "One of my favorite ways to use hibiscus tea is to freeze it into ice cubes and rub it directly onto the face in the morning.
 Not only will it absorb directly into your skin, but the cold temperature helps tone your pores and reduce puffiness."